nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 ## Executing an operation
 Once an operation is built, you will want to actually execute it on the remote provider.
-To execute the operation, call `Operation.execute`. this method takes no arguments, and returns any values previously returned with `ra.Return`. these values are brought back to NvDA and converted to real Python types.
+To execute the operation, call `Operation.execute`.
+This method takes no arguments, and returns any values previously returned with `ra.Return`.
+These values are brought back to NVDA and converted to real Python types.

 ### Instruction limits
-so as to not freeze a remote provider, Microsoft has placed a limit on how many instructions can be executed for one operation.
-Currently this limit is 10000.
+So as to not freeze a remote provider, Microsoft has placed a limit on how many instructions can be executed for one operation.
+Currently this limit is 10,000.
 This seems a lot, but once you are dealing with many while loop iterations containing a lot of actions, it is very easy to to hit this limit.
 If the instruction limit is reached, then `Operation.execute` will raise `InstructionLimitExceededException`.
 Assuming your algorithm was written appropriately, you could then re-execute it, and the remote provider will have had a chance to run its own main loop or do what ever it needs to do between operations.

 To aide in writing algorithms that can handle this instruction limit and continue to execute where it left off, there are several features of this Remote Operations library that can be used.